curiosity-ai/command-score/README.md

 Yet another C# fuzzy string matching library!

 This is a C# port of the Superhuman [command-score](https://github.com/superhuman/command-score) fuzzy matching library.

+It has been rewritten to use [Span<char>](https://www.stevejgordon.co.uk/an-introduction-to-optimising-code-using-span-t) to minimize allocations, and is about 5x faster single-threaded when compared to the original Javascript code.

 # Installation